 What to watch for: cracking, slipperiness when wet or icy in winter, requires professional installation, limited lifespan- requires costly disposal after five years and on-going cost of tile replacement

 Positives: easy to clean, choose from a range of colours

 What to watch for: non-compliant and non-certified bark – not all barks are the same, look for one that meets the standard: NZS5828:2015

 Positives: low capital cost, low or no-cost installation (e.g. spread during a school working bee), cost-effective, sustainable, resourceful, can be re-used in gardens

-What to watch for: splinters from wood, non-compliant products (don’t meet NZ standard), nails from wood products
+What to watch for: paint or treatments if sourced from treated wood, non-compliant products (don’t meet NZ standard), nails from wood products if using recycled pallets.

 Positives: Low capital cost, low or no-cost installation (e.g. spread during a school working bee), cost-effective, resourceful

 What to watch for: high installation cost, surface requires major preparation, surface flooding /run-off, temperature-sensitive

 Positives: custom-colouring, easy to clean